anaoum/pico-jlink-template/README.md

 1. JLink GDB - Starts and connects to a JLinkGDBServer.
 2. JLink GDB (RTT) - Starts and connects to a JLinkGDBServer with RTT enabled (output in the VSCode Terminal/RTT pane)
 3. JLink GDB (Semihosting) - Starts and connects to a JLinkGDBServer with semihosting enabled (output on telnet port 3334)
-4. JLink Flash - Flashes the code using the script `tools/rp2040-flash` (which uses JLinkExe)
+4. JLink Flash - Flashes the code using the script `tools/jlink-flash`

 ### Command Line